opensource4you/astraea/README.md

 [INFO] =================================================
 ```

-There are three ways to change the prometheus configuration.
+There are two ways to change the prometheus configuration.

 ```shell
 # refresh prometheus config by command-line arguments